GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

                                                                                                                                                 - · AI algorithms, tools and technologies to comply with existing laws and regulations: The regulatory sandboxes may be made available for AI developers wherein the emerging legal implications may be studied in context of existing laws and regulations.
 Modifications or additional interventions may be required to ensure that the development and use of Gen AI are compliant with the existing regulatory/legal framework.
 Legal experts may also be included in the review and evaluation of the Gen AI sandboxes.

 <!-- image -->
-**Image Description:** In the image there is a yellow background with a cartoon image of a laptop on it.
+**AI-Generated Image Description:** icon on a laptop showing a video clip.
 <!-- end image description -->